Developing an epigastric hernia is more common than you can imagine.

-What is an epigastric hernia repair?
+What is an epigastric hernia?

-What are the benefits of an epigastric hernia repair?
+What are the benefits of surgery?

 Are there any alternatives to surgery?

-What does the operation involve?
+What does the procedure involve?

 What complications can happen?

-General complications of any operation:
+General complications of any operation

 - Infection of the surgical site (wound)

-- Unsightly scarring
+- Unsightly scarring of your skin

-Specific complications of this operation:
+Specific complications of this operation

-- Injury to structures within the abdomen
+- Injury to structures within your abdomen